| Home | Presses | Intro | Site Map | P.R. | Chemicals | Answers |

 Operating a bullet reducing die is simplicity itself: you put the punch into the press ram, screw the die into the press head, and push the bullets through using the end of the stroke (adjust so that you use minimum effort and just get one bullet completely through before another one encounters pressure against its base).

 There are two kinds of bullet reducing dies, the BRD-1-x and the BRD-1-xC, where the x is replaced by either R, S, or H depending on the press for which the die is designed.
 The BRD-1 is for flat, dish, or cup based bullets where the base will support the force against a flat punch tip and not become distorted.
 The BRD-1-xC is for RBT or boattail bullets, or for faster operation with any bullet.
-It uses a punch with a spring-loaded sleeve guide to hold and support the bullet, so you don't have to do it with your fingers.
+It uses special or custom designed components such as a punch with a spring-loaded sleeve guide to hold and support the bullet, so you don't have to do it with your fingers.
 The punch may also be machined to match the base, depending on how well the base tolerates the reducing force.

 The special punch lets you quickly insert the appropriate bullet, remove your hand and stroke the press without fear of the bullet tipping over or falling off the punch.
 This means you can process bullets much faster than with the standard BRD-1.
 Also, the standard BRD-1 may not be appropriate for a boattail or hollow base, either because the base won't support the pressure unless the punch is machined to match it, or because the bullet will fall off the punch or be too hard to align without pinching your fingers!
-See the Corbin Price List for current prices of the JRD-1-R, -M, -S, or -H, and the BRD-1-R, -M, -S, or -H dies.
-Draw dies come with simplified instruction sheets, and full details of operation are found in the Corbin Handbook of Swaging, No.8, and the book "ReDiscover Swaging", both available from Corbin. |

 Serrate/Draw Dies